cesmii/AppFramework/README.md

 # AppFramework

 A simple framework for creating SMIP web apps.
-Extend by adding resources for each Profile (EquipmentType) you want to support -- see `TypeSupport\example.*` for more details.
+Extend by adding resources for each Profile (EquipmentType) you want to support to the TypeSupport folder -- see `TypeSupport\example.*` for more details.

-You'll also need to modify `config.js` to identify the type you want it to load.
+Once you've added your TypeSupport sub-folder, activate the type by modifying `types.js`, then modify `config.js` to load the `machineTypes` you want to display in a given instance of this AppFramework.

 SymLinking is supported (if your host supports it)